jckantor/CBE30338-Sp2020/notebooks/Update-TCLab-Firmware.md

 If you get `avrdude` errors there may be a problem with your laptop communicating with the Arduino hardware.
 Here are some things that have helped in these circumstanaces:

 * If you are working on a Mac, check the `Ports` submenu again.
-If there is no entry obviously associated with the Arduino, then reboot your Mac the Arduino connected by the USB cable.
-This will provide your Mac with an opportunity to download an appropriate device driver on restart.
+If there is no entry obviously associated with the Arduino, then reboot your Mac with the Arduino connected by USB.
+This will provide your Mac with an opportunity to recognize the device and to download an appropriate device driver during the restart.
-* If you are working on Linux, you may need to login as root or superuser in order for the Arduino IDE to access the hardware port.
+* If you are working on Linux, try logging in as root or superuser to give the Arduino IDE permission to access your computer hardware.

 ### 5. Verify